Best in Class 8 Bay iSCSI SAN Array With Data-Aware Tiering

 Similar to business applications, Drobo is ideal for building a highly scalable networked storage system or fast backup target.
 Drobo technology is often used with many well-known backup products including Acronis, Apple Time Machine, and Symantec Backup Exec 15.

-The Drobo B810i model connects seamlessly to your existingTCP/IP network and utilises industry-standard iSCSI protocol with optional CHAP authentication to provide simple, consolidated iSCSI storage for your servers.
+The Drobo B810i model connects seamlessly to your existingTCP/IP network and utilizes industry-standard iSCSI protocol with optional CHAP authentication to provide simple, consolidated iSCSI storage for your servers.

 File and Operating System Agnostic